-Boris Johnson: Robert Buckland appointed new Welsh secretary
+Boris Johnson: Welsh Secretary Robert Buckland took job because PM quit

 The ministers will remain in place until a new Conservative leader and prime minister is elected.

-In last week's Law Gazette, Mr Buckland outlined his plans as a backbencher, saying he had decided to resume practise as a barrister and as an unpaid academic writing about artificial intelligence in the courts.
+In last week's Law Gazette, Sir Robert outlined his plans as a backbencher, saying he had decided to resume working as a barrister and as an unpaid academic writing about artificial intelligence in the courts.

 Who is Sir Robert Buckland?